 I am a Bradenton taxi driver who was injured in an accident caused by another motorist.
 Is there compensation available for me?

 Yes.
 Whether that compensation comes from a claim against the worker’s compensation policy that your employer is required to carry on your behalf or whether you will need to seek compensation through the Bradenton taxi accident process depends on the details of your case.
 Your attorney would explore the legal options that are available for you and can assist with either process.
-Contact Dolman Law Group and Sibley Dolman today to get started.
+Contact Dolman Law Group today to get started.